-Cranky Curlew is George Hirst and Penelope Sheridan.
+Cranky Curlew is George Hirst & Penelope Sheridan.

 George is a Canberra School of Art graduate whose first proper job was as an Information Officer for the National Gallery of Australia.
-In the 1980s he had a number of solo exhibitions, travelled, taught drawing and painting.
+In the 1980s he had a number of solo exhibitions, travelled and taught drawing and painting.
 George's work is represented in a number of private collections and in the National Gallery of Australia.

-At Townsville's, Perc Tucker Regional Gallery he managed the collection, curated and installed local and nationally travelling exhibitions over seven years.
-When word processors arrived to end the paper scrunching days of typewriters, George found he could write with ease.
+At Townsville's, Perc Tucker Regional Gallery he managed the collection, curated and installed local and nationally touring exhibitions over seven years.
+As word processors arrived to end the paper scrunching days of typewriters, George found he could write with ease.
 He produced Gallery interpretive material and edited a sell-out catalogue book of cartoons for the nationally touring exhibition he curated: Black 'n' White 'n' Green.
-In 1997 he and Penelope went on to start, with Penelope and a pal, Magnetic Times newspaper, then its website.
+In 1997 he and Penelope went on to start Magnetic Times newspaper.

-Over 16 years he told the stories and took the photos for this fascinating island community through its paper then its news website.
-But as technology improved and the price of an OK videocamera and editing software dropped, he and Pen began to produce short, no-budget dramas, satires and stop-frame animations.
+Over 16 years until 2013, George wrote the stories and took the photos for this fascinating island community through its paper then its news website (now offline).
+But as digital technology improved and the price of an OK video camera and editing software dropped, he and Penelope began to produce short, low-budget dramas, docos, satires and stop-frame animations.

-Meeting George in 1988 the couple instigated their own climate change by moving to steamy Townsville where Penelope studied theatre under Jean Pierre Voos.
-In 1990 she was drafted out of uni to go pro with New Moon Theatre Co where she starred in a plays as diverse as Dario Fo's Can't Pay?
+Meeting George in 1988 the couple instigated their own climate change by moving to steamy Townsville where Penelope studied theatre at James Cook University under Jean Pierre Voos.
+In 1990 she was drafted out of uni to go pro with New Moon Theatre Co where she starred in plays as diverse as Dario Fo's Can't pay?
 Won't pay! and Ray Lawler's Summer of the seventeenth doll.
 When New Moon closed in 1991 she jumped in with the sharks as a PA with underwater film legends Coral Sea Imagery.

-As Cranky Curlew George and Penelope's have mostly focused on environmental issues with global warming front and centre.
+As Cranky Curlew much of the couple's work has focused on environmental issues with global warming front and centre.
 In 2014 Cranky Curlew created an art event to coincide with a world-wide day of action on climate change.
-They produced the, now viral, Heads in Sand event which inspired activists in Bondi to create an even bigger Heads in Sand to co-incide with the G20 meetings.
-Following suit, 12 cities and towns in New Zealand produced their own Heads in Sand events.
+They produced the, now viral, Heads in Sand event which inspired activists in Bondi to create an even bigger Heads in Sand to coincide with the G20 meetings.
+Following suit, many locations around the world produced their own Heads in Sand events.

-In 2014 Cranky Curlew was commissioned by the North Queensland Conservation Council to make a short film to show how bank mortgagees could switch banks away from the big four Australian banks which, at the time, were likely to fund the massive Adani mines in central Queensland.
-They enlisted the world's foremost expert on coral, Dr J.E.N.
-(Charlie) Veron and the talents of a small kitten named Fluffy.
+In 2014 Cranky Curlew was commissioned by the North Queensland Conservation Council to make a short film to show how bank mortgagees could switch from fossil fuel-investing banks likely to lend to the controversial Adani mine's construction.
+With a sharp script they managed to recruit the world's foremost expert on coral, Dr J.E.N.
+(Charlie) Veron to work with a 5 weeks old kitten named Fluffy.
 The result was Kittens for the Reef.
-While Cranky Curlew isn't claiming bragging rights, no Australian bank has offered to fund the mines with several withdrawing from that option.
+While Cranky Curlew isn't claiming bragging rights, no Australian bank has offered to fund the mine since.

 As Cranky Curlew George and Pen have also produced a number of installations and film-art events, performances and happily work between media.
 They are presently working on a biographical documentary of a very colourful and amusing Magnetic Island woman’s courageous battle with mental illness and cancer.